 U.S. legacy carriers may be at fault for the depressingly low level of consumer confidence and restrictive legislation currently bulldozing through Congress, but even the most disgruntled opponent has to admire the skill and speed with which they are pushing through substantial merger agreements.
 The latest, and possibly greatest, example of this is the U.S. Justice Departmentâ€™s recent tacit approval of United Airlinesâ€™ roughly $3.2-billion merger with its Houston-based alliance partner, ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "Worldâ€™s Largest Airline Merger Speeds Through Regulatory Review".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "Worldâ€™s Largest Airline Merger Speeds Through Regulatory Review".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.